ChadleySnippers/L3T10---Capstone-Project---Consolidation/README.md

-# My Django Application
+# Voting Poll Application

 ## Overview

-This project is a Django web application for [brief description of what the application does].
+This project is a Django web application for conducting voting polls.
+Users can create polls with multiple-choice questions, view details and results of existing polls, and vote on poll choices.

 ## Prerequisites